chenxingqiang/secret-learn/doc/modules/feature_selection.rst

 =======================================

 Feature selection is usually used as a pre-processing step before doing the actual learning.
-The recommended way to do this in jax-sklearn is to use a :class:`~pipeline.Pipeline`::
+The recommended way to do this in secret-learn is to use a :class:`~pipeline.Pipeline`::

   clf = Pipeline([